Rocky Mountain Fuel Company: History

+Demise

 The company is notable among the many coal mine operators in the same region at the time for its leadership by Josephine Roche.
 She inherited a minority stock ownership from her father upon his death in 1927, becoming vice president of the company in 1928 and president by 1929.
 Roche was a dedicated believer in labor unions, and soon after becoming president she invited the United Mine Workers of America back to Rocky Mountain Fuel Company's mines, offering top pay and taking actions to repair labor-management relations.
 This was to the great chagrin of fellow mine owners, who broke the unions in 1914 after years of intense and often violent disputes, culminating in events such as the Columbine Mine and Ludlow Massacres.
-Roche's pro-labor policies, however, were effective - within a few years, the company's productivity per worker was the best in the state.
+Roche's pro-labor policies, however, were effective – within a few years, the company's productivity per worker was the best in the state.
 After leaving the company in 1934 to enter politics, Roche returned in 1937, but even with the active support of her workers she was unable to save the company, which folded in 1944.

 The company was ordered by bankruptcy court to liquidate assets and all mines ceased operation but the liquidation was not completed.
 Roche continued in control of the reorganized company and the remaining assets and moved to Washington, D.C.
 Roche became president of Rocky Mountain Fuel Company in 1950 and maintained control of the company's non-liquidated assets until her death in 1976.

 John R. Lawson, unionist and United Mine Workers of America leader during the 1903 Cripple Creek strike and 1913-14 Coalfield War, served as vice president of the company from 1927 to 1939.
 Still holding valuable land, water rights and mineral rights, the RM Fuel experienced a resurgence of sorts in the 1970s under direction of Gerald “Jerry” R. Armstrong, who was RM Fuel president from 1973 to 2006.